ministryofjustice/laa-ccms-spring-boot-common/README.md

 Where `<LATEST>` is the latest **release** version found [here](https://github.com/orgs/ministryofjustice/packages?repo_name=laa-ccms-spring-boot-common).

-If this is not a multi-project build, you can remove `apply false` to apply the plugin.
+If this is not a multi-project build, you can remove `apply false` to apply the plugin at the root level.
 Otherwise, in your subprojects where the plugin is required you will need to apply the plugin:

 ```groovy
 apply plugin: 'uk.gov.laa.ccms.springboot.laa-ccms-spring-boot-gradle-plugin'